How to Make a Grab & Go Bag and What's Included

 When you first find out you are pregnant, take some time to adjust your adult grab & go bag to reflect the change in clothing, food requirements, and other prenatal needs.

-As you reach your third trimester, start putting together an emergency birthing kit that you can add to your bag.
+As you reach your third trimester, start putting together an emergency birth kit that you can add to your bag.
 The truth is that an emergency can happen right before you give birth, and no one will ask you if it’s a convenient time.
 This will allow you to be even more prepared and in control.
-Talk with your doctor about what you can do in case of emergency.
+Talk to your doctor about what you can do in case of emergency.

 Initial Items